 Analyzing a balance sheet you built for yourself can help you get a better understanding of your personal net worth.
 A balance sheet is a summary that shows your assets—possessions like cars and your home—as well as your liabilities or debts.
 A business will commonly use a balance sheet to help keep track of its finances, but the method also helps individuals.

-To help you understand the answer to that question, imagine a scenario.
-Pretend that you are going to apply for a loan to put a swimming pool into your backyard.
+You may want to know your net worth out of curiosity, to see where you rank among your peers, or because of a particular reason, such as applying for a loan.
+As an example, let's say you are going to apply for a loan to put a swimming pool into your backyard.
 You go to the bank asking to borrow money, and the banker insists that you give him a list of your current finances.

 After going home and looking over your statements and account records, you pull out a blank sheet of paper.
 You write down everything you have that is of value including your checking accounts, savings accounts, certificates of deposit and money markets, mutual funds, stocks, bonds, real estate, cars, furniture, computers, and more.
-Then, in the middle of the sheet, you write down everything you owe including your mortgage, student loans, credit card debt, margin debt, and more.
-Finally, at the bottom of the sheet, you subtract everything you own from everything you owe to calculate your net worth.
+Then, you write down everything you owe including your mortgage, student loans, credit card debt, margin debt, and more.
+Finally, at the bottom of the sheet, you subtract everything you owe from everything you own to calculate your net worth.

 Congratulations, you have created a balance sheet.

 Just as the bank asked you to put together a balance sheet to evaluate your credit-worthiness, the government requires publicly traded companies to put together a balance sheet several times a year for their shareholders.
 These balance sheets allow current and potential investors to get a snapshot of a company's finances and decide if they are good investments.